dart-lang/site-www/src/samples/index_migrated.md

 ## Mixins

 Mixins are a way of reusing code in multiple class hierarchies.
-The following class can act as a mixin:
+The following is a mixin declaration:

 <?code-excerpt "../../null_safety_examples/misc/lib/samples/spacecraft.dart (mixin)"?>
 {% prettify dart tag=pre+code %}